-So this is my declaration on writing about myself.
-I live simply and quietly in Evanston, walk, ride my bike, or take the el.
-I love coffee shops and book stores, going to movies, concerts, and out to dinner.
+I live simply and quietly.
+I walk, ride my bike, or take trains.
+I love coffee shops and book stores, going to exhibits, movies, concerts, and out to dinner.
 My freelance work is in Photoshop, WordPress, and Facebook, primarily.
-So I sit too much in front of computers, distracted by bossy siamese cats, and taking care of a 120 year old house.
+So I sit too much in front of computers, distracted by bossy siamese cats and gardening.

 Like the shoemaker’s children with holes in their shoes, I am slow at updating my own media, which is a problem.
-Client work comes first, mine comes last, so guess who gets neglected?
+Not a fast communicator in a communication business, I get lost in my projects.

 You may find it interesting that I am a Virgo/Libra cusp—which I like to think gives me a layer of tact over my criticisms.
 An introvert, I push myself to be social.
 To balance this, I tend to surround myself with extroverts.
 One nice aspect of getting older is to know how to offset limitations.
 Yet, the extroverts get impatient with me.
 They run off like rabbits, and I plod behind.
 But they won’t have the patience to read this blog until the end anyway.
 So I hope you enjoyed this description of myself and my effort to be cooperative to the personalization requests.
 I now must walk to the store to buy cat food.
 They eat more than I do! —always inspired, Liane